 Lastly, block practice opposite-field hitting using a pitching machine aimed at the outside corner.
 The hitter takes 100 swings.
 Measure and track line drives to the opposite field.
 Try to beat the hitter’s record at each practice.
 Do not count any hit as a success if the hitter over-rotates and slices the ball to the opposite field.

-There is more to productive opposite-field hitting than merely letting the ball travel – stay closed, extend toward the opposite field, and drive the ball hard.
+More to productive opposite-field hitting than merely letting the ball travel – stay closed, extend toward the opposite field, and drive the ball hard.

 Opposite Field Hitting Drill – Step 4 (Evaluate Power to Opposite Field)

 Measure ball exit velocity (EV) to the opposite field (click the link for our free article explaining how to measure EV).
 Compare peak and average EV to the hitter’s previously measured baseline EV for the middle pitch.
-Powerful inner zone hitting, enabling reduced time to contact, demands exceptional early bat speed (see article Early Bat Speed Drills).
+Powerful inner zone hitting, enabling reduced time to contact, demands exceptional early bat speed (see our article Bat Speed Drills).

 Opposite Field Hitting Drill – Step 5 (Automaticity/Baseline)